Types of Fuses and their Applications

 If the circuit operation returns to normal, then the problem was likely nothing more than an old or defective fuse.
 If the new fuse blows, then there is a problem that is causing excessive current to be drawn from the power source.
 In this case, the problem must be diagnosed and repaired before attempting to replace the fuse again.

-Types of Fuses: Electronic Applications
+Types of Fuses in Electronic Applications

 Three types of fuses are found in electronic systems; high speed instantaneous, normal instantaneous and time delay.
 As you have probably guessed, these categories rate fuses in terms of the time required for them to blow.